1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 Day 2: All the Stops after Hana Town and Pipiwai Trail hike

-On Day 2 we checked out at 7 AM, had a quick breakfast at the food trucks in Hana, and drove straight to Pipiwai trail.
+On Day 2, we checked out at 7 AM, had a quick breakfast at the food trucks in Hana, and drove straight to Pipiwai trail.
 It took us around 45 minutes from Hana.
-We paid the entrance fee of Haleakala National Park at the gate and were on the trail by 9 AM.

-As we were so early, we had the trail to ourselves pretty much the entire way going up.
-Most people doing a day trip, don’t reach here this early from West or South Maui, so we enjoyed the solitude.
+Most people doing a day trip don’t reach here this early from West or South Maui, so we enjoyed the solitude.
 We could hear the forest sounds, the birds, and the bamboo plants swaying.
 It was awesome!

-After the hike, we did the small loop trail to see the Pools of Oheo.
 Then we did the remainder stops of Wailua Falls, Hamoa Beach, and Koki beach, and then started our journey back to our Kannapali resort.

 On Day 2 of Road to Hana overnight itinerary, I recommend making the following stops: